pittosh/antios-therapeutics/content/about.md

 +++
 title = "About"
 slug = "about"
+bgImage = "/img/contact-slider-bg.jpg"
 +++

-Antios Therapeutics' mission is to develop innovative medicines to treat and cure viral diseases.
-With our lead oral candidate (ATI-2173) we are aiming to develop a cure for chronic Hepatitis B, a major global health epidemic affecting hundreds of millions of individuals worldwide.
+Antios Therapeutics' mission is to develop innovative therapies to treat and cure viral diseases.
+With our experienced team and lead oral candidate (ATI-2173), we are aiming to develop a cure for chronic Hepatitis B.

-Our team has decades of experience developing life changing therapies and technologies to treat and cure viral diseases.